ma7ot/tiny1z/README.md

 ## Contributing

-If you'd like to contribute to the development of this package, feel free to submit pull requests or open issues on the [GitHub repository](https://github.com/your-username/tiny1z).
+If you'd like to contribute to the development of this package, feel free to submit pull requests or open issues on the [GitHub repository](https://github.com/ma7ot/tiny1z).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.